 We can also make multiple static Nat entries if we want more devices to be accessible from the internet.
 Additionally, we can map the port numbers in a static Nat.
 So, if the request comes from the internet for a specific server then the traffic is forwarded to the port number, which is assigned in the static mapping.
-This way we can use one public IP with the multiple static entries.
+This way we can use one public IP with multiple static entries.

 In this lab, we will perform a basic Nat configuration and map private IP with the public IP address.